CheVeraId/domainauth-spec/draft-narea-domainauth.md

    If present, the member attribution attribute MUST be in the signed attributes of the SignerInfo structure, and its value MUST be a valid member name as specified in {{naming-considerations}}.
 If absent, the signer MUST be a member whose certificate meets the requirements specified in {{member-certificate}}.
 6. **Produce verification output:**
     - The organisation name without a trailing dot (e.g. `example.com`).
-    - The member name (for users only, not for bots):
-      - For member signatures, from the signer certificate.
-      - For organisation signatures, from the member attribution.
+This string MUST be represented using Unicode, coverting from Punycode if necessary.
+    - If the signer is a user, their name MUST be a Unicode string.
+The name MUST be taken from the signer certificate in the case of member signatures, or from the member attribution in the case of organisation signatures.
+If the signer is a bot, no name MUST be produced (not even an empty string).
     - Whether the signature was produced by the member or the organisation.

-Alternatively, the verification MAY start with the SignedData structure and end with the DNSSEC chain as described below, as long as the validity periods across all components overlap for at least one second:
+Alternatively, the verification MAY start with the SignedData structure and end with the DNSSEC chain as described below, as long as the validity periods across all components still overlap for at least one second:

 1. Establish the verification parameters.
 2. Verify the CMS SignedData structure.